moshegottlieb/libsense/README.md

 It may work reasonably in space, but not on earth :-)

 <br/>

 ## C++

-Writing shared libraries in C is easy.
+Writing shared libraries in C is easy.<br/>
-The rules for when to bump up the so name is simple and clear.
+The rules for when to bump up the so name is simple and clear.<br/>
-When dealing with C++ - that's not the case.
+When dealing with C++ - that's not the case.<br/>
-Sorry for all the warnings about specifying exception type, should port it to modern C++ at some point.
+Sorry for all the warnings about specifying exception type, should port it to modern C++ at some point.<br/>
-The list of things that break binary compatibility is very long, and it's super easy to break.
+The list of things that break binary compatibility is very long, and it's super easy to break.<br/>
 Since the C++ code is just a wrapper - I decided to include it as an inline header, that way the shared library doesn't have any C++ issues.<br/>

 ## Contributing to libsense